 Today, there are now many effective, non-surgical forms of adenomyosis treatment, hysterectomies for adenomyosis should be considered as a last resort, if all other less invasive methods have failed.
 Depending on your specific situation, medical therapy, Mirena IUD (56% patient satisfaction) or uterine artery embolisation (90% patient satisfaction) should be considered before embarking on hysterectomy.

 Generally speaking, adenomyosis is not suitable for surgical removal.
 Adenomyosis is often a diffuse infiltrative process.
 Unlike fibroids, which can be easily separated from the normal uterine wall, adenomyotic tissue does not have a clear boundary with the normal myometrium.

-Surgeons might have been misled by incorrect ultrasound diagnosis and inadvertently went ahead with surgery, with the intention to remove a “fibroid”.
+Surgeons might have been misled by an incorrect ultrasound diagnosis and inadvertently went ahead with surgery, with the intention of removing a “fibroid”.
 Half way through the surgery, it is then realized that the “fibroid” cannot be separated out from uterus and in fact it was adenomyosis that they are dealing with, and that surgery might need to be abandoned.